iExecBlockchainComputing/iexec-sdk/README.md

 ### orders.json

-The `orders.json` file, located in iExec project, locally stores your signed orders.
+The `orders.json` file, located in iExec project, locally stores your latest signed orders.
 This file is used when you publish an order on the Marketplace and when you fill orders without specified orders from the Marketplace.

 ```json
 {